Skip to main content

 Age:

-The common age bracket for educational loans is between 18 and 35 years.
-Though some loan providers do accept senior candidates with advanced age.
-Such cases are approved on a case by case basis depending on the financial background of the individual, program of study, study destination, university of study, etc.
+The common age bracket for education loans is between 18 to 35 years.
+Although some loan providers do accept senior candidates with advanced age.
+Such cases are approved on a case-by-case basis depending on the financial background of the individual, the program of study, the study destination, the university of study, etc.

 Program Type:

-The type of educational program one can apply includes undergraduate/ bachelor’s education, masters programs/ graduate Study, doctoral studies/ PhD.
-All academic domains such as Science, Humanities, Engineer, Management, etc., are eligible for educational loan options.
-Please verify with your loan provider on the program, and subject domain eligibility.
+The type of educational program one can apply to includes undergraduate/bachelor’s education, master’s programs/graduate study, doctoral studies/ Ph.D.
+All academic domains such as Science, Humanities, Engineering, Management, etc., are eligible for education loan options.
+However, you have to verify with your loan provider the program, and subject domain eligibility.

 Expenses Covered:

-Tuition fees, exam fees, travelling expenses, living costs, labs and library fees, pre-admission costs etc., are some of the costs that most loan providers cover.
-Be sure to confirm with your loan servicer on the exact costs covered.
-The expenses covered will vary depending on the educational loan type.
+Tuition fees, exam fees, traveling expenses, living costs, labs and library fees, pre-admission costs, etc., are some of the costs that most loan providers cover.
+Be sure to confirm with your loan servicer the exact costs covered.
+The expenses covered will vary depending on the type of education loan.

 Proof of Admissions: